 · The average SMS campaign conversion rate is 45%.
 (Salesforce)

 · SMS verification conversion rates are 250% higher than email verification.
 (Salesforce)

-Creating efficiency for recruiters and an improved candidate experience is a compelling reason for experimenting with texting in the recruitment process.
+Creating efficiency for recruiters and an improved candidate experience is a compelling reason for implementing text recruiting software.
 While texting may not be the magic bullet for every recruitment campaign, I certainly see it as a solution for some.
 Allow me to encourage you to try something that would likely work verses residing in the safety of the status quo, as your competitors past you in the fast lane.

 About the Author

 Over the past decade, Jim Stroud has built an expertise in sourcing and recruiting strategy, public speaking, lead generation, video production, podcasting, online research, competitive intelligence, online community management, and training.
 He has consulted for such companies as Microsoft, Google, MCI, Siemens, Bernard Hodes Group and a host of start-up companies.